UBC-MDS/DSCI-532_2025_25_Ads-Analytics/README.md

 This dashboard will simplify decision-making by offering a clear, interactive interface to visualize key app metrics, helping the team identify high-potential apps quickly and make data-driven advertising decisions.

+# Description of the data
+We are using the [Google Play Store Apps](https://www.kaggle.com/datasets/lava18/google-play-store-apps) dataset, which includes features related to apps on the Google Play Store, such as app names, categories, ratings, and more.
+Our dataset consists of information on 9,660 apps, each with 9 different features.
+We aim to leverage these features to analyze how different factors impact ratings and installs, ultimately helping to make more informed advertising decisions.